danmbrown/city-of-whispers/Moves.md

 - You interrupt someone nearby to urge them to try it

 ### Get Something (Network)
 When you work your connections to get information, a service, a rare item, or access to a restricted location, say what you need and roll +Network.
-If you have a connection with the neighborhood, you may roll with advantage.

-If coercing someone, use Apply Pressure instead.
-If bargaining, use Negotiate.
+If your efforts are focused on an individual, use Direct Someone to Act.

 - **12+** Get exactly what you want, or clear 1 Heat and pick 1 Compromise.
 - **10+** Mark 1 heat to get exactly what you want.
 Otherwise pick 1 Compromise.
 - **7 - 9** Pick 2 or mark Heat to pick 1 Compromise.

 #### Compromises
 - It’s not quite right.
+Ask the Magistrate how.
 - It will lead back to you.
+Ask the Magistrate who else might be interested.
 - It’ll be ready when they say it’s ready.
+Ask the Magistrate when it will be ready.
 - You need to provide collateral or materials.
+Ask the Magistrate what else they need.
-- They ask for a favor.
+- You owe someone a favor.
+Ask the Magistrate who.

 ### Observe Someone (Network)
 When you observe a specific person’s behavior, movements, or mannerisms to learn something about them, roll +Network.
 If you have a Tie with them, you may roll with advantage.